cosmos/gravity-bridge/README.md

 The easiest way to do this for now, assuming you have Metamask setup for Ropsten in the browser is to use remix or mycrypto as the frontend, for example:
  - 1. Go to remix.ethereum.org
- - 2. Compile Peggy.sol with solc v0.5.0
+ - 2. Compile [PeggyForRemix.sol](./docs/PeggyForRemix.sol) with solc v0.5.0
  - 3. Set the environment as Injected Web3 Ropsten
  - 4. On 'Run' tab, select Peggy and enter "0x3de4ef81Ba6243A60B0a32d3BCeD4173b6EA02bb" in 'At Address' field
  - 5. Select 'At Address' to load the deployed contract